 Even if your plan doesn’t have a physical exam benefit, other plan benefits are available to ensure you have the proper screenings, assessments, and preventive services.
 Please review your Guide to Benefits under Special Benefits for Women, Men, Children, and Disease Management.
 Here are a few specific benefits that may be of interest to you if you aren’t eligible for a physical exam:

 Although most HMSA PPO plans don’t cover physical exams, they do cover well-woman visits.
-At a well-woman visit, the member sees her ob-gyn for an annual pelvic exam, the collection of a specimen for Pap smear screening, and a clinical breast exam.
+At a well-woman visit, the member sees her ob-gyn for an annual pelvic exam, and a clinical breast exam.
 This visit is an important preventive service for women and is covered once per calendar year.